willwh/hook.io/ReadMe.md

    // listen for messages on myhook's input stream
-   // these are messages which are sent to the hook from its inputs
-   // input messages are always rebroadcasted to all siblings myhook.on('inputs.*', function(name, event, data){
+   // these are messages which are sent to the hook from its inputs myhook.on('inputs.*', function(name, event, data){

      // whenever we get a message from a hook, let's echo back withs its name and event
-     // this message is broadcasted to all myhook.emit('inputs.echo', name + event);
+     // input messages are always rebroadcasted to all siblings myhook.emit('inputs.echo', name + event);

    });